industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan.md

 but the existing solutions do not support slots at all.
 And I have really forgot React, so more investigations needed.

+* ❌ Install the library locally with the simple svelte project to check accessibility
 * ❌ Make a React solution for importing Svelte components (with nice API and full functionality)
 * ❌ Create an example React app inside documentation that would show the working code
 * ❌ The same with Vue.
 A solution needed